LokeyLab/Peptide-Library-Utility/README.md

 (NMe)-ß-H-D-Leu    ß-Leu    H-Leu    Leu    (NMe)-Leu
 ```

+For peptoids and miscellaneous subunits, use the multiple letter acronym as defined in the appropriate .CSV file.

 For the input .CSV file, the format must comply to the following example:

 ```